Haralson County, Georgia

-Haralson County is a county located in the northwestern part of the U.S. state of Georgia.
-As of the 2020 census, the population was 29,919, up from 28,780 2010.
+Haralson County is a county in the Northwest region of the U.S. state of Georgia.
+As of the 2020 census, the population was 29,919, up from 28,780 in 2010.
 The county seat is Buchanan.
 The county was created on January 26, 1856, and was named for Hugh A. Haralson, a former Georgia congressman.

 Haralson County is part of the Atlanta-Sandy Springs-Roswell, GA metropolitan statistical area.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 283 sqmi, of which 282 sqmi is land and 1.0 sqmi (0.4%) is water.
 Much of the county is located within the upper Piedmont region of the state, with a few mountains in the county that are considered part of the foothills of the Appalachian Mountains.

-The vast majority of Haralson County is located in the Upper Tallapoosa River sub-basin of the ACT River Basin (Coosa-Tallapoosa River Basin).
+The vast majority of Haralson County is located in the upper Tallapoosa River sub-basin of the ACT River Basin (Coosa-Tallapoosa River Basin).
 Just the very northwestern corner of the county is located in the Upper Coosa River sub-basin of the same ACT River Basin.